Axioms of Quantum Mechanics in light of Continuous Model Theory: Introduction

 \section{Introduction}

 \bpk

 The axiomatic formulation of quantum mechanics was introduced by Paul Dirac in 1930 \cite{Dirac} through a description of Hilbert space, and later developed with greater mathematical rigor in a monograph of 1932 by John von Neumann.
-Since 1930, Dirac went through several rewritings and new editions to refine his calculus to a level he considered satisfactory.
+Since 1930, Dirac went through several rewritings and new editions to refine his calculus to a level he considered satisfactory. in the 1950s the theory settled with the notion of {\em rigged Hilbert space}, or Gel'fand triple.
 Modern books present Dirac's axioms in a succinct form, often omitting much of the technical detail.

 In section \ref{s2} we survey the axioms of quantum mechanics following \cite{ModernP}.
-Readers with a background in logic will notice that what physicists refer to as axioms is very far from what is a conventional set of axioms in a formal language even in its early form as presented e.g. by Hilbert's axiomatisation of geometry \cite{HilbertGrundlagen}.
+Readers with a background in logic will notice that what physicists call ``axioms'' is very far from what is a conventional set of axioms in a formal language, even in its early form such as Hilbert's axiomatisation of geometry \cite{HilbertGrundlagen}.

-We argue in section \ref{s3} that the language that Dirac introduced is that of {\em continuous logic}.
-In section \ref{s4} we go further and explain that Dirac's axiomatisation has chosen the formalism known to logician as {\em algebraic logic} as exemplified e.g. by A.Tarski's cylindric algebras representations, see \cite{Monk}.
-In fact, Hilbert spaces can be seen as a continuous model theory version of cylindric algebras. \epk \bpk Continuous logic and continuous model theory were introduced in the monograph \cite{CK} in the 1960s and have since been developed and further generalised for various applications, see e.g. \cite{HrItS}.
-For readers with no background in logic the article of E.Hushovski \cite{HrItamar} outlines a philosophy behind the mathematical formalism.
+In section \ref{s4} we argue that the language that Dirac introduced is that of {\em continuous logic}.
+We then go further and explain that Dirac's axiomatisation has chosen the formalism termed {\em algebraic logic} as exemplified e.g. by A.Tarski's cylindric algebras \cite{Monk}.
+In fact, Hilbert spaces can be seen as a continuous model theory version of cylindric algebras.

+The main contribution of the current paper is the introduction of an analogue of cylindric algebra $\mathfrak{C}(\M)$ for general structures $\M$ of continuous logic.
+Theorem \ref{MainT} proves that under natural assumptions $\M$, $\mathfrak{C}(\M)$ takes the form of a rigged Hilbert space.
+Moreover, $\M$ can be recovered from $\mathfrak{C}(\M).$

+\epk \bpk Continuous logic and continuous model theory were introduced in the monograph \cite{CK} in the 1960s and have since been developed and further generalised for various applications.
+For readers without a background in logic the article of E.Hushovski \cite{HrItamar} outlines a philosophy behind the mathematical formalism.

 The link between physics formalism and continuous logic was proposed and initially explored by the present author in \cite{ZCL}.
-Here this relationship is studied at a deeper level. \epk
+Paper \cite{DvN} is devoted to a rigorous interpretation of Dirac - von Neumann axioms as a system of axioms of continuous logic and the study of its models. \epk